71 Himachal Pradesh Photos Capturing The Most Heartfelt and Nature-Filled Moments of My Four-Month Road Trip in the State

 We lived in Gagal village of Mashobra for three weeks.

-Though the host had promised us a quiet homestay, often there was a lot of movement around our home.
+Though the host had promised us a quiet homestay, often there was a lot of movement around our guest house.
 The village was also really hot during that month of June.
-So we used to go into the forest to sit and write and work.
+So we used to go into the forest to write and work.
 This time I was seated near a natural water source.
 I wrote a long draft of an article and I was so happy.

 Being on the ground in the nature touching the soil with your body can be so calming.
-And I’m not saying that to sound cool.
+My article on the village life of India: lessons on resilience and repetition is based on the life of the mother in the Gagal village homestay.

 A wild Himalayan plant that grows only in undisturbed jungles.
 We found it in the Mashobra Presidential Retreat.
 The Indian President can go there every summer, but I don’t think he has for a couple of years.